kylemaps/example-notebooks/_sources/intro.md

 ## Acknowledgements
 This example repository is funded by the Wellcome Trust with a Wellcome Discretionary Award as part of the Chan Zuckerberg Initiative (CZI), The Kavli Foundation and Wellcome’s Essential Open Source Software for Science (Cycle 6) Program [313306/Z/24/Z]

+The interactive version of these notebooks is run by Jetstream2 (NSF award #2005506), which is supported by the National Science Foundation.
+Jetstream2 is a cloud computing resource managed by the Indiana University Pervasive Technology Institute and part of the ACCESS project.

 <img src="images/Wellcome_Trust_logo.png" width="150">
 <img src="images/czi_logo.png" width="250">